mawdesign/lyricSanctuary/README.md

 * [Hexagonal architecture](https://dzone.com/articles/hexagonal-architecture-lyrics-app-example-java?edition=965104) for the idea to make a lyric store using hexagonal architecture.
 * [OpenSong](https://opensong.org/development/file-formats/) has been used as a basis for ensuring the schema for songs has all the necessary fields.
+* [BetterStack](https://betterstack.com/community/guides/logging/how-to-start-logging-with-python/) guides to logging and using json files.

 ## AI Usage

 This project is an experiment with utilising AI as a coding companion, Google Gemini has been used to help write code and Gemini Code Assist has been used to review code.